sderacy/gooncard/README.md

 - Sterly Deracy
 - Shane Matyi

+## -- Prettier Formatting --

+The `.prettierrc` file stores the formatting rules for the project.
+It is used by the `prettier` package to format the code.
+You can format all code in the project by running `npm run format` after writing code in order to adjust whitespace, indentation, and blank lines between code.
+This should hopefully avoid commits that include mostly formatting changes.

+Currently, Prettier doesn't support `.ejs`, but you can get around this by using the VSCode extension and setting your default formatter in VSCode to Prettier and adjust the `.ejs` association to `HTML` like in [this link](<https://stackoverflow.com/questions/59238175/visual-studio-code-isnt-recognising-ejs#:~:text=5-,Working%20solution,-(September%202021)>).
+The extension allows you to use the VSCode option to auto-format on save, which is definitely recommended.

 ## -- Backend Server --

 Below are the instructions for running the backend server as well as an overview of the currently configured routes.